365businessdev/docs/en-US/al-developer/365businessprintagent/README.md

 printAgent.PrintPdf(documentName, tempBlob, printerConfiguration);
 ```

+#### `PrintPdf(Text, Codeunit, Integer, Record)`

+Print specifed number of copies of the PDF file, stored in `Temp Blob` codeunit, at specified `bdev.PrA Printer Configuration`.

+##### Remarks

+The `documentName` parameter is used only for the history view in the 365 business Print Agent application.

+`noOfCopies` parameter specifies the number of __additional__ copies to be printed.
+For example if you want to print just the original document specify `noOfCopies` = 0, but to print the original document and one copy of the document specify `noOfCopies` = 1.

 #### `PrintPdf(Codeunit, Record)`

 Print PDF file, stored in `Temp Blob` codeunit, at specified `bdev.PrA Printer Configuration`.